GM, developer confirm office tower demolition intentions

 Rendering courtesy of Bedrock, Gensler and Rossetti

-General Motors and real estate developer Bedrock have announced a plan for the Detroit riverfront Renaissance Center (RenCen) complex that would include the demolition of two office towers.
+General Motors and real estate developer Bedrock have announced a plan for the Detroit riverfront Renaissance Center, or RenCen, complex that would include the demolition of two office towers.

-An announcement posted to the Bedrock website says the proposed project would entail “removing the low-rise base of the complex and the two office towers nearest the river, creating an inviting destination and reducing obsolete office space.”
+A Bedrock announcement says the proposed project would entail removing the low-rise base of the complex and the two office towers nearest the river, creating an inviting destination and reducing obsolete office space.

-The two office towers eyed for demolition are 39 stories high and have 2.2 million square feet of space each, according to the Wikipedia entry for the Renaissance Center complex.
+The two office towers eyed for demolition are 39 stories and have 2.2 million square feet of space each.

 The 73-story RenCen central tower and a third 39-story building would remain in place in the proposed plan.
-Replacing the three structures to be demolished would be “a new 27-acre entertainment district [that] would be a catalyst for development along the riverfront,” states Bedrock.
+Replacing the three structures would be a new 27-acre entertainment district that would be a catalyst for development along the riverfront, according to Bedrock.

-Earlier this year, in a move that was reported by regional media, GM and Bedrock, with the city of Detroit and Wayne County, established a partnership to study redevelopment opportunities for the RenCen site.
-Bedrock is led by Dan Gilbert, a mortgage company founder who also owns the Cleveland Cavaliers basketball team.
+In a move reported earlier this year, GM and Bedrock, with the city of Detroit and Wayne County, established a partnership to study redevelopment opportunities for the RenCen site.
+Bedrock is led by Dan Gilbert, a mortgage company founder who also owns the Cleveland Cavaliers.

 “This iconic landmark’s future is important to Detroit and Michigan, and our shared vision with General Motors ensures that its redevelopment aligns with Detroit’s economic advancement,” says Kofi Bonner, CEO of Detroit-based Bedrock.

-In addition to removing the three structures, the plan calls for redeveloping the land beneath “into a mix of hospitality and housing,” say the companies.
+In addition to removing the three structures, the plan calls for redeveloping the land beneath into a mix of hospitality and housing.

-Also in the plan would be creating a pedestrian promenade connecting Detroit’s central business district to the riverfront, turning “reclaimed land into signature public spaces [and] reconfiguring the flow of the site to allow direct access to the buildings and the riverfront,” according to GM and Bedrock.
+Also in the plan would be creating a pedestrian promenade connecting Detroit’s central business district to the riverfront, turning reclaimed land into signature public spaces and reconfiguring the flow of the site to allow direct access to the buildings and the riverfront.

-A rendering accompanying the plan’s online announcement indicates architectural firms Gensler, San Francisco, and Rossetti, Detroit, have an initial level of involvement with the proposed project.
+A rendering accompanying the plan indicates architectural firms San Francisco-based Gensler Detroit-based Rossetti have an initial level of involvement with the proposed project.

 Bedrock and GM say they have committed to funding the majority of the project, with the remainder contingent on public financing after the plan is presented to local and state officials.

-Development firm Bedrock says it and its affiliates have invested more than $7.5 billion to acquire, develop and operate more than 140 properties in Detroit and Cleveland.
+Bedrock and its affiliates have invested more than $7.5 billion to acquire, develop and operate more than 140 properties in Detroit and Cleveland.
 Its projects include new construction, adaptive reuse and a portfolio totaling more than 21 million square feet of office, retail, residential, industrial, hospitality and parking space.